In this Udacity Predictive Analytics Nanodegree Review, I will talk about my journey with Udacity.

 You need to get to the platform to be able to see all your deadlines which means it is easier to miss those deadlines.
 I would suggest that there is an automatic reminder email sent to the students maybe five days before the deadline.

 I have shared my views and experience in this Udacity Predictive Analytics Nanodegree Review, hope you like it.
 If you want to take your career to the next level, try at least one of the Udacity Nanodegrees.
-There is a variety of courses to take and I am almost certain that they will carry your career to new heights.
+There is a variety of courses to take and I’m almost certain that they will carry your career to new heights.

 I am a Mathematical Science graduate from Stellenbosch University and I have majored in Mathematical Statistics and Economics.
-My experience includes data & analytics, Predictive Analytics modeling, IT risk and control reviews, and Computer Assisted Audit Techniques (CAATs).